PrajwalSR/sys-mind/README.md

 ---

 ## 📖 Usage Guide

+### How to use Dynamic Forms (Solution Mode)
+1. Switch to **Solution Mode** using the mode toggle.
+2. Type a system design request (e.g., "Design URL Shortener", "Design Instagram").
+3. The AI will present a structured form with relevant fields.
+4. Fill in the form fields with your requirements (scale, features, etc.).
+5. Click **Submit** to send your requirements.
+6. The AI will proceed with the design based on your inputs.

 ### How to use "Visualize"
 The diagram does **not** update automatically after every message to keep the chat fast.